Showing posts with label Bake. Show all posts

 • meantime, prepare toppings if any (I'm using paprika powder, tomatoes and mild cheese)

-• pre-heat oven to 240°C lowest rack with fan
+• pre-heat oven to 240°C lowest rack with no fan

 • use finger to poke the dough and spread it out